grodansparadis/vscp-doc-spec/class2.level1.protocol.md

 ----

-## Type=50 (0x32) - Block data transfer ACK. :id=type50
+## Type=50 (0x32) - Block data ACK. :id=type50

 ```
-VSCP_TYPE_PROTOCOL_START_BLOCK_ACK
+VSCP_TYPE_PROTOCOL_BLOCK_DATA_ACK
 ```
 **Not mandatory** Only needed if a VSCP boot loader algorithm is used.

 Part of the VSCP boot-loader functionality.
-This is the positive response after a node received a [CLASS1.PROTOCOL, Type=16 (Block data)](./class1.protocol.md#type16) event.
+This is the positive response after a node received a [CLASS1.PROTOCOL, Type=16 (Block data)](./class1.protocol.md#type16) event (a part of a block).
 It is sent by the node as a validation that it can handle the block data transfer.

 ----

-## Type=51 (0x33) - Block data transfer NACK. :id=type51
+## Type=51 (0x33) - Block data NACK. :id=type51

 ```
-VSCP_TYPE_PROTOCOL_START_BLOCK_NACK
+VSCP_TYPE_PROTOCOL_BLOCK_DATA_NACK
 ```
 **Not mandatory.** Only needed if a VSCP boot-loader algorithm is used.

 Part of the VSCP boot-loader functionality.
-This is the negative response after a node received a [CLASS1.PROTOCOL, Type=16 (Block data)](./class1.protocol.md#type16) event.
+This is the negative response after a node received a [CLASS1.PROTOCOL, Type=16 (Block data)](./class1.protocol.md#type16) event (a part of a block).
 It is sent by the node as an indication that it can NOT handle the block data transfer.